ExtensityAI/symbolicai/README.md

 ## Abstract

 Conceptually, SymbolicAI is a framework that uses machine learning - and specifically LLMs - at its core, and composes operations based on task-specific `zero` or `few-shot` prompting.
-Our main philosophy is to divide and conquer a complex problem into more manageable, smaller problems.
-Each operation solves an atomic task, however, by chaining these operations back together we can solve more complex problems.
+We adopt a divide and conquer approach to decompose a complex problem into smaller problems.
+Therefore, each operation solves a simple task.
+By re-combining these operations we can solve the complex problem.
 Furthermore, our design principles allow us to transition between differentiable and classical programming, and to leverage the power of both worlds.

 ## 📖 Table of Contents